CristianaJeler/CNP_analyser/README.md

 Before writing the code for this application, I have searched on the Internet to find more about the way the Romanian CNPs are created.
+This is how I found that every digit, or group of digits in it has a certain significance:
+- **S**: the sex of the person
+- **AA**: last two digits of the birth year
+- **LL**: the birth month
+- **ZZ**: the day of birth
+- **JJ**: the code of the county where the person was born
+- **NNN**: a number differentiating the persons born in the same day, in the same place and having the same gender
+- **C**: the control digit

-This is how I found that every digit, or group of digits in it has a certain significance.
-With that in mind, I first wrote a regular expression to consider all the rules imposed by each group of digits (_e.g._ the group AA (the second, and the third digit) stand for the last two digits of the birth year).
+With that in mind, I first wrote a regular expression to consider all the rules imposed by each group of digits.
 The regular expression that I have used is the following:

 ```java